alice-i-cecile/feathers_inspector/MILESTONES.md

 ## User-friendly names

+- [x] Add a name resolution solution
-- [x] Trait-based design for default names
+  - [x] Can be implemented for user-defined types
-- [x] Name-formatting based on component names
   - [x] Implement on foreign types from Bevy
-- [ ] Determine whether a component is `NameDefining` using reflection
-- [ ] Add priority system to name-defining components
+  - [x] Supports prioritization

 ## Spawn location